laggron42/Laggrons-Dumb-Cogs/warnsystem/README.md

 4. softban (ban then unban, which can cleanup the messages of an user up to a week)
 5. ban (can be a temporary ban, or even a hack ban, which allows you to ban on an user not on the server)

-When you warn a member, **he receives a DM** with the reason of his warn.
+When you warn a member, **they receive a DM** with the reason of their warn.
 It's also logged on your defined modlog.
-You can keep track of a members' warnings with an interactive menu, and even edit or delete his old warnings.
+You can keep track of a member's warnings with an interactive menu, and even edit or delete their old warnings.

 There is a detailed documentation, covering all commands in details, please read this if you want to know how commands works in details: https://laggron.red/warnsystem.html